iconengineering/lyons-stormwater-masterplan/docs/hydrology.md

 applicability of the new CUHP software in comparison to other hydrologic methods.
 The selection of the hydrologic model is discussed below.

-A full copy of the Hydrologic study is provided in *Appendix B.*
+A full copy of the Hydrologic study is provided in *Appendix A.*

 3.2 Hydrologic Model
 --------------------